 FamilyKeeper Review: Quick Expert Summary

 FamilyKeeper is a good lightweight parental control app.
-It comes with industry-standard features like filtering harmful content, blocking apps you don’t want your kids to use, and tracking their location.
+It comes with industry-standard features like filtering harmful content, blocking apps you don’t want your kids to use, setting time limits, and tracking their location.
+It also includes keyword tracking for social media apps like WhatsApp.

 While it’s good, it lacks some advanced features seen in top parental control apps — you can only monitor Android and iOS devices (and there’s no cross monitoring), and it’s available in just 10+ countries.